w3c/testtwf-website/docs/submission-process.md

 * Send in a pull request based on the above

 For detailed guidelines on setup and each of these steps, please refer to the [Github Test Submission][github101] documentation.

-You are very welcome to use our [communication channels][channels] for any questions or issues.
-However, when you submit your pull request, test coordinators and reviewers will be notified automatically.
+Hop on to [irc or the mailing list][discuss] if you have an issue.
+However please do **not** email the mailing list to announce your pull request: test coordinators, relevant Working Groups, and test reviewers will be notified automatically.

 [repo]: https://github.com/w3c/web-platform-tests/
 [github101]: ./github-101.html
-[channels]: /communication-channels.html
+[discuss]: /discuss.html